droosma/blog/content/post/exploring-opentelemetry/index.md

 ```

-Next, replace the code from `Program.cs` with the following:
+After setting up, replace the code from `Program.cs` with the following:

 ```csharp
 using OpenTelemetry.Logs;